Stateware/Dav3i/doc/FrontEndArchitecture.md

 index.html is the markup for the main page, including a loading screen, an HTML5 canvas that shows the map, another that shows the graphs, and a div that includes the search bar and settings menu.
 The layout of this page is roughly outlined in FrontEndMockup.png.

+**style.css**

+style.css includes style for main page and loading screen.

 **lookup_table.js**

 lookup_table.js is a JavaScript module that queries the server for descriptor.php, as well as for the default heat mapped stat (by_stat.php), and composes a lookup table as defined above.

+**loading_script.js**

+loading_script.js is a container module that runs during the loading screen.
+It runs functions from lookup_table.js (gets descriptor.php and default stat from by_stat.php) and map.js (to generate map from default HMS).
+The loading script gets and composes the lookup table, and generates the map in the HTML5 canvas in the main page markup.

 **settings.js**